tamarin-prover/tamarin-prover/manual/src/003_example.md

 follows.
 The only way of getting a `SessKeyC( S, k )` action is using an instance of the `Client_2` rule on the left, and the `K( k )` rule is symbolized on the right using a round box (adversary reasoning is always visualized using round boxes).
+Note that at higher graph simplification levels (particularly level 3), adversary derivation clusters may be collapsed and represented by nodes with **double outlines**, showing only the final derived knowledge rather than all intermediate intruder deduction steps.
 Just below the graph, the formula

     formulas: ∀ #r.
 (LtkReveal( S ) @ #r) ⇒ ⊥